scrabbletank/farhome-rules/monstroustreasure.md

 |5/4|-2/0|4/3|-2/0|0/0|0/0|

 ___
+***Undead.*** This creature is immune to Sleep and any attack, maneuver, or spell that Dazes or Stuns only inflicts those conditions if they rolled 2 or more criticals.

-***Undead.*** When taking lethal damage, as long as the attack did not crit roll a wound die.
+***Fortitude.*** When taking lethal damage as long as the attack was not a critical, roll a wound die.
 On a blank the Zombie Ogre survives with 1 health.

 **Actions**